Storage Tank Release and Cleanup Locations

 ADDRESS2 - The location address of the storage tank facility continued.

-CITY - The name of the primary municipality in which the storage tank facility is located.
+CITY - The postal address city in which the storage tank facility is located.

 ZIP - The zip code in which the tank facility is located.

-LATITUDE, LONGITUDE- The location of the tank facility using degree decimal coordinates if known or entered into eFACTS.
-If blank, no information had been entered into eFACTS.
+LATITUDE, LONGITUDE - The location of the tank facility using degree decimal coordinates if known and recorded in eFACTS.
+If blank, no information is recorded in eFACTS.

 HORIZONTAL REFERENCE DATUM, ALTITUDE DATUM - The reference datum that is used to project the Lat/Long datum onto a map.
-If blank, no information had been entered into eFACTS.
+If blank, no information is recorded in eFACTS.

-CLIENT / OWNER - The client or owner of the storage tank facility.
+CLIENT / OWNER – The name of the owner of the storage tank facility.

-SUSPECT DATE - The date the department suspects the release occurred.
+SUSPECT DATE - The date DEP suspects the release occurred.

 CONFIRMED DATE - The date the release was known to have occurred or was discovered.
 Where the date is unknown, the default date is the effective date of the Tank Act (Aug.
 5, 1989).

 STATUS CODE - The current cleanup status of the incident.
-The codes and their descriptions are as follows:
+The codes (numbers 1 through 8) and their descriptions are as follows:

 SOURCE OF NOTIFICATION